cjohansson/Aomebo-Framework/README.md

 The framework has been successfully used for:

-* Internationalized and localized sites.
+* Internationalized and localized sites
-* Internationalized and localized communities.
+* Internationalized and localized communities
-* Accounting and bookkeeping software.
+* Accounting and bookkeeping software
-* Internationalized and localized e-commerce systems.
+* Internationalized and localized e-commerce systems
-* REST APIs.
+* REST APIs
-* Blogs.
+* Blogs
-* Company homepages.
+* Company homepages

 The framework is licensed by the Open license LGPL version 3.